-You've just welcomed a new addition — maybe a 5-year-old dachshund or new kitten — into your home and you're getting everything in order to make your new pet comfortable.
-Of course, part of the comfort factor is a tasty, healthy pet food.
-So, you rush to the pet store, check the variety of brands and begin reading pet food labels.
+You've just welcomed a new addition — maybe a 5-year-old dachshund — into your home and you're getting everything in order to make your new dog comfortable.
+Of course, part of the comfort factor is a tasty, healthy dog food.
+So, you rush to the pet store, check the variety of brands and begin reading dog food labels.

 What is a pet food label?
 A pet food label is a legal document regulated by the Association of American Feed Control Officials (AAFCO) and is the primary means of communication between the pet food manufacturers and pet owners.